Last Updated on

 First, it’s free to use – it comes with no hidden fees giving you one of the best platforms for fractional investing.

-You can also secure loans against your portfolio in particular conditions.
+You can also secure personal and small business loans against your portfolio in particular conditions.
 M1 finance brings powerful automation to rebalancing and investing in general all within its platform.

 One downside is that they don’t offer tax-loss harvesting.
 Additionally, you don’t have the option to purchase mutual funds.